 Length of Award

-The grant award commences September 1, 2017 and continues through June 30, 2019.
-Funding cannot be guaranteed.
+The grant award commences July 1, 2019, and continues through June 30, 2021.
+Continued funding cannot be guaranteed.
 Applicants should secure local funding so that projects may be continued after the grant ends.

-- August 2017: North Dakota Drug & Violent Crime Policy Board meets to award funds.
+- August 2019: Drug & Violent Crime Policy Board meets to review applications and make funding recommendations to the Attorney General.

-- September 2017: Award and denial letters are distributed to applicants.
+- Award and denial letters are distributed to applicants.
+Awards are retroactive to July 1, 2019.

 Minutes of the Drug and Violent Crime Policy Board (which reviewed the grant applications) can be found on the Meetings page.